 Snapshot versions and latest development builds

-There are (at least at times) versions of my mods available for the latest Minecraft snapshots here: https://masa.dy.fi/mcmods/client_mods/
+There are sometimes newer "development" or snapshot versions of my mods available here: https://masa.dy.fi/mcmods/client_mods/

 FAQ - please read first if you have questions